humphd/Seneca2017LearningLab/README.md

 You can read about the various rules and warnings in the `eslint docs`, for example: http://eslint.org/docs/rules/space-before-function-paren or http://eslint.org/docs/rules/no-unused-vars

+Feel free to experiment with different `.eslintrc.json` options, or try other style guides.
+There's nothing sacred about Airbnb's, and you can even write your own to match your own style.

 ## Automate our Lint Checking

 Since we'll want to check our code every time we make changes, it's nice to automate the